Understand children and young people’s play and leisure

 • 💡In assignment tasks, reference relevant legislation and guidance, such as the Health and Safety at Work Act 1974 and the Play Safety Forum's position statement on managing risk in play provision.

-• 💡Always link your answers to relevant legislation or policies, such as the Equality Act 2010, Children Act 2004, or your school's own policies.
-This demonstrates a deeper understanding of the professional context.
+• 💡Always link your answers to relevant legislation or guidance, such as the Children Act 1989 or the SEND Code of Practice.

 Common Mistakes